gallegi/T4E_Sartorius_Cell_InstanceSegmentation/README.md

 # 1. About the challenge
 - The goal of Sartorius - Cell Instance Segmentation challenge on Kaggle is to segment individual neuronal cells in microscopic images.
 - Note that we need to distinguish among different cells as separated instances, you can refer to [this link](https://serengetitech.com/tech/deep-learning-instance-segmentation/) if not familiar with instance segmentation task.
-This is fundamentally different from semantic segmentation when only a binary mask is predicted to mark whether a pixel belongs to a foreground class or background.
+This is fundamentally different from semantic segmentation where only a binary mask is predicted to mark whether a pixel belongs to a foreground class or background.
 ![Challenge image](/materials/challenge_img.png "Image taken from the challenge homepage")